compcareFacebook

 Please refer to your benefit guide for more information pertaining to the benefit option that you have selected.

-Specialised Radiology (both in and out of hospital) is paid at 100% of the Scheme rate.
-It is limited on the SYMMETRY, UNISAVE, MEDX and SELFNET options and subject to a co-payment on other options.
+Specialised Pathology (both in and out of hospital) is paid at 100% of the Scheme rate.
+It is limited on the SaverCare and SelfCare options and subject to a co-payment on other options.

 Please refer to your benefit guide for more information pertaining to the benefit option that you have selected.